sebinsua/dotcom/posts/algorithmic-bathwater.md

       - Use a **Trie** data structure (also known as a prefix tree).
 This is a tree data structure that stores strings in a way that allows for fast (e.g. $O(k)$) retrieval and updates of strings that share a common prefix.

    2. Are we being asked to query the smallest/largest/median values?
+Do you need to be able to read out a sorted sequence of elements?

       - Use a **Min-Heap** or **Max-Heap** data structure to query for the smallest/largest values (in $O(1)$).